-When it comes to Korean businesses, when I was walking around Seoul, Jeonju, to Gwangju, I enjoyed finding the standouts on design, which I appreciate because of my design background.
-It is also the final trait, and one of the biggest is that a lot of Korean businesses have a sensitivity to the importance of design, from the plating, design of the menu, to the interior.
+When it comes to Korean businesses, when I was walking around Seoul, Jeonju, to Gwangju, I enjoyed finding the standouts in design (from interior to graphics), which I appreciate because of my design background.

 The U.S. is made up of people from varying nationalities, ethnicities, to cultures which is why we have Taco Bell that does not resemble Mexican food because it was never meant to carry on the culture and traditions of Mexico.
 Now with the popularity of ramen, I am hoping we get more businesses with some talent and capability to elevate the dishes they are representing because after all, that is how ramen came about in Japan in the first place… U.S.A, U.S.A, U.S.A!